msaroufim/mynotes/intro-to-rl.md

 > You wanna be a good boy

 You take a nap and wake up a couple of hours later, you feel pretty hungry, so you start staring at the dust and cat hair on the floor.
 You grab a tiny handfull and stuff it in your mouth, it's not too bad, the textures are pretty unique relative to what you've had before, the flavor suggests that it's an acquired taste.
-No sooner as you start putting your finger on the taste, do you see
+No sooner as you start putting your finger on the taste, do you see giant hands yanking the tasty snack you were enjoying and then the never ending scolding starts.
+It doesn't feel all that good to be yelled at, you don't like being called a bad boy.

 > You don't wanna be a bad boy